hitsfm/Classic-Apple-Sauce/README.md

 Todo / Bugs

-Browse Function places a fake path once file is selected in the form.
+Browse Function: Places a fake path once file is selected in the form.
 User needs to correct to real path after selection.
 This is a hard coded security issue limitation.
 The Browse function is still good to have as it allows a quick access to browse for our files without needing to close or minimize the front end to help us remember the full path of our many files.

+Spladh Screen App:
+First version for Windows.
+Just unzip and run.
+Don't modify contents of data directory or the emulator will break.
+Windows may detect as a false malware as this uses CMD to pass your QEMU settings.
+Sorry.
+If you don't trust it simply take a look at the Data/www/ directory and find QEMU.BAT and take a look at the content yourself for peace of mind before running the application.
+Then allow the app to run on your system.
+The choice is yours, Optionally if you prefer bypassing the easy launcher app.
+Just manually navigate to the directory data and start the program phpdesktop-chrome.exe This will load the emulator front end.
+I used simple Bat2EXE program to make a nice launcer.
+It's optinal to run the emulator as you can simply browse to the data directory and run the execuatble from there.
+I may convert this to a better app using visual basic instead if Windows keeps complaining about malware.

+TODO: Check back often as I will include updated files or links to virtual Mac OS machines that are preconfigured and ready to go with Classic Apple Sauce V 1.0.
+That you can import from the front end UI with drive images such as applications and games.
+This will save you the many many hours of having to install, reboot, reload just to operate your favorite classic application or game.